SharinaS/Cloud-Engineering-Fundamentals/EC2.md

 You can *move an EC2 instance from one region to another* by taking a snapshot of it, creating an AMI from the snapshot, copying the AMI from one region to another, then using the copied AMI to launch the EC2 instance in the new region.

 ## EBS Types

+* General
+* Provisioned
+* Throughput
+* Cold Hard
+* Magnetic

+You can change EBS volume sizes on the fly, including size and storage type.

 ### General Purpose (SSD)